anza-xyz/agave/thread-manager/README.md

 ```bash
  sudo setcap cap_sys_nice+ep
  ```
-or root priviledges to run the resulting process.
+or root privileges to run the resulting process.
 To see which policies are supported check (the sources)[./src/policy.rs] If you use realtime policies, priority to values from 1 (lowest) to 99 (highest) are possible.